 While the specific cause of psychosis has yet to be realized by researchers, a widely accepted notion among mental health professionals is that a combination several contributors could render a person susceptible to the development of psychotic features.
 These agreed upon contributors are:

-Genetic: As with other mental illnesses, psychosis is believe to have strong genetic ties to its origins.
+Genetic: As with other mental illnesses, psychosis is believed to have strong genetic ties to its origins.
 Those with a family history of psychosis, especially those with a first-degree family member, have a greater chance of developing psychotic features at some point in his or her lifetime.

 Environmental: Brief psychotic disorder, a disorder in which a person experiences short-term psychosis, is believed to be brought on by extreme environmental changes.
 Excessive stress, experiencing trauma, being the victim of a crime, or experiencing an unexpected major life-change can cause a psychotic break.
-Onset of this disorder is quick and can be an appropriate diagnosis for those who are able to recover from the episode within a short amount of time.
+The onset of this disorder is quick and can be an appropriate diagnosis for those who are able to recover from the episode within a short amount of time.

 - Family history of mental illness